aziis98/bash-vcs/README.md

 # Shell VCS

+> :warning: This is just a side-side-project so it's probably a good idea not to use this for anithing serious :warning:

 A very small shell utility to version files.
-This is an extremely semplified version of git and is based mostly on `uuidgen` and `sha256sum` and some other common unix cli utilities.
+This is an extremely semplified version of git and is based mostly on `uuidgen` [:mag:](blob/main/vcs_snapshot.sh#L8) and `sha256sum` [:mag:](blob/main/vcs_snapshot.sh#L13) and some other common unix cli utilities.

 ```
 $ wc -l *.sh